Two Great Company Letters

 Personally, I don’t think I’m funny enough to carry something like that off.
 We have a lot of fun on our team, but (for me anyway) there’s a serious side to what we do too, even if it is games.
 But communicating this way isn’t about being funny; it’s really about being true to whatever and whomever your company is.
 Speaking with a clear true voice is a powerful thing.
 I hope we’re able to do that, and I hope more others are as well.

-And despite my tone here sometimes, I hope we don’t take ourselves too seriously in doing so.Explore posts in the same categories: corporate, practice comment below, or link to this permanent URL from your own site.
+And despite my tone here sometimes, I hope we don’t take ourselves too seriously in doing so.corporate, practice comment below, or link to this permanent URL from your own site.